algosup/2024-2025-project-1-fpga-team-2/documents/technical/technical_specification.md

 On this board we need to use :

-- The four Switches for the frog movement.
+- The four switches for the frog movement.
-- The VGA to show it on a compatible screen.
+- The VGA to display it on a compatible screen.
-- The LED segments for levels.
+- The LED segments for current score.

 You can access the Go Board plans by [Clicking here](https://nandland.com/wp-content/uploads/2022/06/Go_Board_V1.pdf).

-#### C. Debuging system.
+#### C. Debuging system

 For debugging, we are using [EDAplayground](https://edaplayground.com)

-### 3.2 Go Board set up.
+### 3.2 Go Board set up

 The Go Board needs some set up to be used properly by using the [the Go_Board documentation](https://nandland.com/go-board-tutorials/) provided directly on Nandland website.

-### 3.3 Drawing in VGA.
+### 3.3 Drawing in VGA

-#### A. Graphics.
+#### A. Graphics

 First, you will need a VGA cable, which should be connected to the board and to a compatible screen.

-To display anything on the VGA screen, we render in segments, which means the screen is refreshed by quickly changing the color of each pixel horizontally, progressing row by row until it reaches the bottom-right corner.
+To display anything on the VGA screen, we display pixels in segments, which means the screen is refreshed by quickly changing the color of each pixel horizontally, progressing row by row until it reaches the bottom-right corner.

 As shown in the diagram below, the screen is divided into rows and columns, represented by the V_sync_Pulse and H_sync_Pulse, which alternate between 1 and 0 depending on their current state.